matter-labs/zksync-lite-docs/docs/dev/security/bugs.md

 # List of Known Bugs

 Below you will find a JSON-formatted list of known security-relevant bugs.
-The file itself is hosted in this Github repository.
+The file itself is hosted in this GitHub repository.
 This list was started on January 1, 2022, and covers Version 5.2 and forward.

 The JSON file of known vulnerabilities is a list of objects, one for each vulnerability, with the following keys: